 Most of the principles in this chapter are covered in great detail in The Peacemaker: A Biblical Guide to Resolving Personal Conflict, by Ken Sande (Baker Books, 3rd. ed.
 2004).
-You can also go to the bookstore at www.rw360.org to order a Personal Application Work that will help individuals apply these peacemaking principles to their lives.
+You can also download a free Personal Application Workbook that will help individuals apply these peacemaking principles to their lives.